web3-authn/tatchi/passkey-sdk/docs/wallet-iframe-architecture.md

 - Parent calls `signTransactions()` inside a user gesture handler.
 - Parent forwards `REQUEST_signTransactionsWithActions` to service iframe.
-- Service iframe brings up a wallet‑origin visible modal (existing `IframeModalConfirmer`) to capture the confirm click.
+- WalletIframe brings up a wallet‑origin visible modal (existing `IframeModalConfirmer`) to capture the confirm click.
 - WebAuthn runs inside the wallet origin context and returns PRF/credential only within the wallet process boundary.
-- Service iframe passes PRF/credential to its local signer worker, signs transactions, and returns only signed txs to the parent.
+- WalletIframe passes PRF/credential to its local signer worker, signs transactions, and returns only signed txs to the parent.
 - The modal closes; the hidden service iframe remains mounted for future requests.

 Notes: